ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs

 \section{Conclusions}

 Trainable event delays lead to more efficient encoding in SNNs and increased realism in brain models.
 Implementing delay queues, both with and without gradients, allows for considerable freedom in implementation.
-With AI accelerators offering a range from tradional von Neumann to dataflow-style programming, data structure choice has a large impact on platform-specific performance.
+With AI accelerators offering a range from traditional von Neumann to dataflow-style programming, data structure choice has a large impact on platform-specific performance.
 In this work, we derived the equations for generalized queue gradients.
 Additionally, we investigated how data-structure choice in ML libraries affects performance across different AI accelerators.
 It was found that, CPUs, also when targeted from a high level ML library, still prefer tree-based or FIFO structures.
 GPUs, when memory permits, perform very well with existing ring-buffers.
-However, in training or larger network sizes, decreased memory pressure from FIFORing and SortedArray leads to the ability to simulate or train much larger networks.
-On TPUs, the sorted array performs order(s) of magnitude better than the other implementations, both in inference and training, potentially via the dedicated sorting unit in the sparse cores.
+However, in training or larger network sizes, reduced memory pressure from FIFORing and SortedArray leads to the ability to simulate or train much larger networks.
+On TPUs, the sorted array performs orders of magnitude better than the other implementations, both in inference and training, potentially via the dedicated sorting unit in the sparse cores.
 In all cases, dropping spikes allows for an easy performance-accuracy tradeoff.
-Future work could explore how primal and tangent representations could diverge for further performance-accuracy tradeoff.
+Not limited to time-discretized simulation, ADSEQ implementations should also automatically allow for fully event-based simulation, without changes to the gradient-calculation.
+Future work, when allowed for by ML-libraries, could explore how primal and tangent representations could diverge for further performance-accuracy tradeoff.
 More broadly, while more traditional data structures like FIFO buffers or trees are often neglected in ML-library based implementations, it seems that in certain cases these might have merit over current dominant simple data-structures.